 Our boutique lesson program is designed to teach students the traditions of European horsemanship and riding, in a dreamy Southern California setting.
-We like to keep our community small (65-70 weekly and twice weekly students), so we have time to listen to each student, learn about his/her goals and dreams, and make them come true.
+We like to keep our community small (no more than 40 families, each riding between one and four times per week), so we have time to listen to each student, learn about his/her goals and dreams, and make them come true.
 Whether it's trail riding, jumping, gymkhana, pleasure riding or dressage, we've got you covered.

 Our horses and ponies have taught hundreds of students to ride, and our instructors are friendly, upbeat, and come from a variety or riding backgrounds: hunter/jumper, dressage, English Pleasure, trail, gymkhana, showmanship, Western pleasure, and much more.
 The Horsemanship Academy community is tight knit, and we have events each month such as costume parties, ghost hunt trail rides, fun shows, clinics, and horse spa days.
 Many students make friends they see outside of the barn also.